 The City Council continues to seek opportunities to increase the City’s sales tax revenue by working to attract new business to our community.
 We also continue to support our existing businesses by sharing information on services and by providing educational programs to help them succeed.
 We take “Shopping in Whittier” to another level and support the over 6,000 businesses in town.
 When our businesses are successful, the City thrives.

-The City of Whittier was selected as the Most Business Friendly City in Los Angeles County by the Los Angeles County Economic Development Corporation in November 2012.
+The City of Whittier was selected as the Most Business Friendly City in Los Angeles County by the Los Angeles County Economic Development Corporation in November 2012 and 2018.
 Whittier was also ranked in the “2014 Top 100 Most Livable Cities” in the entire United States.
 After reviewing over 1,700 cities across the nation on independent data points, the City of Whittier is among the best, according to Livability.com.
 Additionally, Whittier has twice been selected by the National Civic League as a finalist for the nationwide All-America City Award.
 Whittier is indeed a great place to live and we are proud to share this accomplishment with our partners including the local school districts, the business community, nonprofit and service organizations, and of course our residents, who are the reason that Whittier remains such a great place to live, work and shop.